 5. Organising your content

-Make people feel welcome the moment they arrive at your home page
+Clear and confident messaging and content will make people feel welcome the moment they arrive at your home page

 - Give visitors immediate payoffs - news, offers or key information they want.